-In addition to my role as a co-director of the Mindfulness Network, I direct the Centre for Mindfulness Research and Practice, School of Psychology, Bangor University, where I played a leading role in developing its training and research programme since it was founded in 2001.
+In addition to my role as a Trustee of The Mindfulness Network, I direct the Centre for Mindfulness Research and Practice (CMRP), School of Psychology, Bangor University, where I played a leading role in developing its training and research programme since it was founded in 2001.
 I teach and train internationally in both Mindfulness-based Cognitive Therapy (MBCT) and Mindfulness-based Stress Reduction (MBSR).
 I was an MBCT teacher on the research trial led by Professor Mark Williams on the effectiveness of Mindfulness-based Cognitive Therapy for people with recurrent depression and suicidality.
 I am also an Occupational Therapist and an integrative counsellor, and previously worked within NHS mental health services for 15 years.

 - Principle Fellow with the Higher Education Academy